FAIRmat-NFDI/nomad-measurements/docs/explanation/schemas.md

 ### Working with downloaded entries

-If the entries using HDF5 result sections are downloaded over the API, accessing the data of the quantity requires additional step.
+If the entries using HDF5 result sections are downloaded over the API, accessing the data of the quantity requires an additional step.
 The entry only stores a reference path (`str`) to the data.
 Make use of the util function `nomad_measurements.utils.resolve_hdf5_reference` to resolve these paths.

 ```py
 from nomad.client import ArchiveQuery